... I love

 and calls by name the leaves that aren't yet there.

-from Wood Not Yet Out by Alice Oswald
+from Wood Not Yet Out - Alice Oswald

 Now that drought has officially been declared in our area, it's rained solidly for the past week or so.
 That really heavy, vertical rain that drills straight into the soil.
 Good for plants but bothersome to walk around in.
 Unless you have a rather fetching olive green hunter-style hat with a ludicrously large peak that makes it a matter of pride not to let a drop of rain touch face.
-I have such a hat and, while I may not win an award for style, I remain drier of head than your average walker.
+Happily, I have such a hat.

-As I dwell on a decision that needs to be made and acted upon by tomorrow - and which I've really already made but can't quite bring myself to accept - I tune into the rhythm and patterns of rain.
+As I walk I tune into the rhythm and patterns of rain.
 I like the hypnotically loud and regular drumming sound on the brim as I walk: it goes a little way to drumming out circular thoughts that walking alone has failed to do.